 The Republic of Trinidad and Tobago is a twin island nation in the south Caribbean Sea, consisting of two big islands, Trinidad and Tobago, and many smaller ones.

 The capital of Trinidad is Port-of-Spain, and the capital of Tobago is Scarborough.

-Trinidad was named by Christopher Columbus in 1948, and Tobago got its name because it looks like a tobacco pipe (tavaco), used by the local natives.
+Trinidad was named by Christopher Columbus in 1498, and Tobago got it’s name because it looked like a tobacco pipe (tavaco) used by the local natives.

 People from all around the world has made Trinidad and Tobago their home, leading it to be called the “Rainbow Country”, due to the fact that there is so many different cultures living together.

 Trinidad measures 37 miles (60 km) by 50 miles (80 km), while Tobago measures 26 miles (42 km) by 7 miles (11.5 km).
 They are both separated from each other by the Caribbean Sea.
 The distance between each island is 21 miles (33 km).